 • Network: at our regular meetings and events with peers from across the UK.

-• Take up a free space at the CHEAD Annual Conference, held in Birmingham on 18th – 19th March (excluding accommodation) this year focusing on creative ecologies and sustainable industries.
+• Take up a free space at the CHEAD Annual Conference, (excluding accommodation) held each year in mid March.

 • Receive regular policy updates in a fast-changing policy landscape.